 3 Scented Shrubs

-Also wrapping up at the Plant Evaluation Garden: a trial for witch hazels.
+Also at the Plant Evaluation Garden: a trial for witch hazels.
 An underused shrub in Chicagoland gardens, witch hazel can bridge the fragrance gaps of late winter and late autumn.
 Hamamelis vernalis, or spring-blooming witch hazel, is renowned for intensely fragrant flowers that are some of the earliest to bloom in the garden.
 And our North American native witch hazel, Hamamelis virginiana, is spectacular in autumn, when it flowers at the same time as its leaves turn golden yellow.
 Its fragrance is somewhere between sweet and intoxicating on a fine fall day.
 An earlier edition of Smart Gardener talked in depth about the ongoing witch hazel evaluation.
 Blooms late winter or late fall.

 Some say that women are fonder of the scent of lilacs than men.
 Nonetheless, there's room for a lilac in every garden, as dwarf forms tackle the issue of size and hybrids expand the color palette of purples, red-violets, pinks, whites, and blues.
 The Garden's Plant Information Service sorts out the differences (including fragrances) between common, Preston, Meyer, and Manchurian lilacs in the Plant Profiles section of the website.
 Blooms in June.

 Long used as a specimen plant in midwestern yards and gardens, magnolias can range in size from small shrub to giant tree.
 With cuplike blooms, glossy leaves, and citrus-y fragrance, a magnolia can be a true garden star.
 Located just inside the Sensory Garden, a sweet bay magnolia called Moonglow (Magnolia virginiana var. australis 'Jim Wilson') is a staff favorite for its lemon scent and bright orange-red fruits.
 Blooms May through June.